hh54188/ai-assistant-chrome-extension/README.md

 # 🚀 AI Assistant Chrome Extension

 An AI-powered assistant that works directly in your browser.
-Chat with AI models, capture screenshots, and use advanced features like Turbo Mode for comparing multiple AI responses.
+Chat with AI models, capture screenshots, and use advanced features like Multi-Model Mode for comparing multiple AI responses.

+**I built this app because I was frustrated by other apps charging $20 per month for similar features.
+My Cursor subscription also costs about $20 per month, but with it, I feel I can create a new app with the same functionality every month—each time with a different twist.
+Why pay so much for something I can build myself?**

+> **Note:** I am unable to support OpenAI because I live in Beijing and only have credit cards issued in mainland China, which OpenAI does not accept for subscription payments.
+> If you're interested, you can add support for OpenAI yourself—I've already implemented part of the code, but it's currently commented out.

 ## 🌟 Features

 ### 🤖 AI Chat
 Chat with Google Gemini AI models.
 Get real-time responses and save your conversations.

-### ⚡ Turbo Mode
+### ⚡ Multi-Model Mode
 Compare responses from multiple AI models side-by-side.
 Choose the best one to continue your conversation.

 ### 🔧 Tools